-Foundational Mathematics Courses.
-In 2016, we identified MTH 111 College Algebra as a significant barrier to graduation for many students.
-At that time, approximately two-thirds of WOU undergraduate students completed the Bachelor of Science degree which required completion of MTH 111.
-The DFW rate in MTH 111 exceeded 40%.
-While some students needed the skills and knowledge developed in this course to advance in their majors, many other students did not.
+- When we looked at 1st- to 2nd-year retention rates by academic program, we found that our business program - one of our largest - had unusually low retention rates.
+In 2021, we created a professional position for a recruitment and retention advisor in that program to bolster faculty advising.
+In addition to providing academic advising, the R&R specialist is strengthening relationships with community college partners and is engaging students in co-curricular activities related to the major. - In 2016, we identified MTH 111 College Algebra as a barrier to graduation for many students.
+The DFW rate exceeded 30%.
+Some students needed the skills and knowledge developed in this course to advance in their majors, while many other students did not.
 In fact, we found that fewer than 10% of students who completed MTH 111, which is essentially pre-calculus, ever moved on to take calculus.
-With that data in hand, a campus-wide group of faculty engaged in a year-long process to study quantitative literacy at WOU and provide feedback on the development of an alternative course-MTH 110 Applied College Algebra-intended for students in social sciences and business who were not required to take calculus.
+With that data in hand, a campuswide group of faculty engaged in a year-long process to study quantitative literacy at WOU and provide feedback on the development of an alternative course MTH 110 Applied College Algebra intended for students in social sciences and business who were not required to take calculus.
+In addition, we removed the prerequisite of MTH 111 from MTH 243: Introduction to Statistics; the prerequisite was determined to be an historical artifact with no substantive purpose for today's students.